charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 The complete and detailed definition stands at the end of this file.

 ***************************************************************************************
-# Clprolf PROGRAMMING LANGUAGE AND Clprolf FRAMEWORK
+# Clprolf PROGRAMMING LANGUAGE AND Clprolf FRAMEWORK - A THEORETICAL DEFINITION

 ### INTRODUCTION